aspose-font/Aspose.Font-Documentation/net/developer-guide/font-classes-for-supported-font-formats/_index.md

 In some cases there is a need to save a font into another format.
 For example, many web pages prefer working  with fonts in `WOFF` format and if you want to place your font on such a page you will have to save the font into `WOFF` format.
 Method [*SaveToFormat()*](https://apireference.aspose.com/font/net/aspose.font/font/methods/savetoformat) was designed for such cases.

-## Classes inherited from base Aspose.Font ##
+## Classes inherited from base Aspose.Font.Font class ##

 ### CffFont and Type1Font classes ###

 These classes are used to work with fonts of `Compact Font Format` and Adobe `Type 1` font format respectively.
-These classes override certain  properties and methods of [*Aspose.Font*](https://apireference.aspose.com/font/net/aspose.font/font) class, adapting them for the actual font format.
+These classes override certain  properties and methods of [*Font*](https://apireference.aspose.com/font/net/aspose.font/font) class, adapting them for the actual font format.

 ### TtfFont class ###